 - 13.1 Law 24 shall apply subject to the following - a) The bowler may not deliver the ball underarm.
-Such a delivery will be called a "No Ball". - b) If the ball passes or would have passed above the shoulder height of a batsman standing upright at the crease, either umpire shall call and signal "No Ball". - c) If the ball passes or would have passed on the full above the waste height of a batsman standing upright at the crease, either umpire shall call and signal "No Ball". - d) Any ball pitched off the matting shall be called a "No Ball".
+Such a delivery will be called a "No Ball". - b) If the ball passes or would have passed above the shoulder of a batsman standing upright at the crease, either umpire shall call and signal "No Ball". - c) If the ball passes or would have passed on the full above the waste height of a batsman standing upright at the crease, either umpire shall call and signal "No Ball". - d) Any ball pitched off the matting shall be called a "No Ball". - e) From over 1 35 a no-ball will be counted as 2 runs to the batting team, plus any additional runs scored off the deilvery.
+There will not be an additional ball.
+In overs 36 40 a no-ball will count as 1 run, plus any additional runs scored off the delivery, and an extra ball will be bowled in the over for every no-ball.